In This Section

 Purpose of Fellowship: Established in 2016 by Dr. Kathleen Mayes, P’76, PharmD’78, former Interim President of USciences, this fellowship is intended to support graduate students in their pursuit of select master’s and PhD degree or certificate programs.

-Eligibility: New graduate students in Biochemistry, Bioinformatics, Biomedical Writing, Chemistry, Health Psychology, Pharmacognosy and the MBA in Pharmaceutical and Healthcare Business.
+Eligibility: New graduate students in Biochemistry, Bioinformatics, Biomedical Writing, Chemistry, Health Psychology, Pharmacognosy, and the MBA in Pharmaceutical and Healthcare Business, and new graduate students in the following certificate programs: Marketing Writing, Regulatory Writing, Pharmaceutical Business, Pharmaceutical Marketing, and Finance.

 Funding: Each student will receive an award amount that reduces per registered credit hour cost to $1000.